GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

 CLS can be measured [in the lab](/metrics/#in-the-lab) or [in the field](/metrics/#in-the-field) though at the moment it's not yet available in any lab tools.
-CLS is available as an experimental metric in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).
+CLS is available in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).

 ### Measure CLS in JavaScript